-It is produced by a wear of the cartilage of these joints.
+It is produced by the wear of the cartilage of these joints.

-The joints of the hands most commonly involved by the degenerative process are, in decreasing order of frequency:
+The joints of the hands most commonly involved in the degenerative process are, in decreasing order of frequency:

 - The distal interphalangeal joints.

 - The metacarpal joint of the second and third fingers.

 According to the location of the lesions, several forms of osteoarthritis can be distinguished, such as:

 It is frequently associated with dorsal subluxation of the ulnar head relative to the distal radius.
 It can endanger the tendons of the finger extensor.

 Surgical treatment may be necessary to prevent this complication by resectioning the ulnar head.

 Osteoarthritis of the lateral compartment of the wrist